educate

 Start here: Immerse yourself (and your group or organization) deeply in the Learning section.
 You don’t need a PhD in Middle East history.
 What matters is developing a clear, basic understanding of what antizionism is and is not, grounded in the MAAZ framework.

+Education is only as effective as the clarity of those delivering it.
 Take the time to build a solid foundation first.
 This moral and intellectual grounding is essential before stepping into public action.
 Once we have a good working grasp of the material, we can begin educating others with strength and conviction.

 Make Antizionism Visible